 Figure 1: Trapezoid shape selected within Shapes drop-down gallery

 - Place the cursor on your slide, and click once to insert a trapezoid.
 Now, resize it to look like a bag (see Figure 2).

 Figure 2: Trapezoid shape resized to match the base of the shopping bag

 - Now select the trapezoid, and press Ctrl + D to duplicate the trapezoid shape (see duplicating shapes).
 PowerPoint places the duplicate shape over the original trapezoid, nudge or move the duplicate shape towards the right of the original shape as shown in Figure 3.

 Figure 3: Duplicated trapezoid shape, moved towards the right of the original

-trapezoid horizontally to make it thin, as shown in the Figure 4.
-Don't resize the trapezoid
+- Now, resize the duplicated trapezoid horizontally to make it thin, as shown in Figure 4.
+Don't resize the trapezoid vertically.

 Figure 4: Resize the trapezoid shape to make it thin.